Developing selection criteria

 - Do not use gender-specific language.

-- Select the adjectives describing attributes with care, for example 'some knowledge in' proven ability' 'extensive experience'
+- Select the adjectives describing attributes with care, for example 'some knowledge in', 'proven ability' and 'extensive experience'

 - Describe the skills and experience required as observable behaviours, rather than personal qualities of the type of person who may have them.
 For example: